paulo308/AAAaaS_Webapp/README.md

 * Web Server (https://github.com/paulo308/AAAaaS_Webserver)
 * Database (https://github.com/paulo308/AAAaaS_Mongodb)

-Obs: this version of the application connects to the Database with certificates.
-If you must connect to database using certificates please refere to branch: DockerNetworkSSL_DB (https://github.com/paulo308/AAAaaS_Webapp/tree/dockerNetworkSSL_DB)
+Obs: this version of the application connects to the Database without certificates.
+If you do not own the infrastrucutre where the services are deployed or it does not meet your security standards, it is advisable to connect to database using certificates please refere to branch: DockerNetworkSSL_DB (https://github.com/paulo308/AAAaaS_Webapp/tree/dockerNetworkSSL_DB)